LakeinLove/Mage-The-Awakening/Mage Society/Orders/Guardians of the Veil.md

 ### Paradox Strengthens the Abyss; Punishment Answers Pride

-The [[Abyss]] is inimical to existence.
+[[The Abyss]] is inimical to existence.
 Every [[Paradox]] pushes the universe a little bit closer to final dissolution. [[Paradox]] is not an inherently spiritual failing, but a moral one made magical, caused by an individual’s choices and [[Act of Hubris|Hubris]].
-Humanity has the slim capacity for [[Awakening]] and Ascension, but even Awakened societies are corrupted by the [[The Fallen World|Fallen World]], and every [[Paradox]] exposes a mage’s fragile soul to the [[Abyss]].\
+Humanity has the slim capacity for [[Awakening]] and Ascension, but even Awakened societies are corrupted by the [[The Fallen World|Fallen World]], and every [[Paradox]] exposes a mage’s fragile soul to [[The Abyss]].\
 Guardians will help mages with their own Paradoxes when Abyssal taint threatens innocent bystanders.
-They encourage mages to examine the root causes of [[Paradox]], and the flawed reasoning behind allowing the [[Abyss]] another foothold within the faltering world.
+They encourage mages to examine the root causes of [[Paradox]], and the flawed reasoning behind allowing [[The Abyss]] another foothold within the faltering world.

 ### Merit must guide the Fallen World